Akilan1999/p2p-rendering-computation/Docs/Installation.md

-   --Groups, --groups                     View all groups (default: false) [$GROUPS] --RemoveContainerGroup, --rmcgroup     Remove specific container in the group (default: false) [$REMOVE_CONTAINER_GROUP] --RemoveGroup value, --rmgroup value   Removes the entire group [$REMOVE_GROUP] --Generate value, --gen value          Generates a new copy of P2PRC which can be modified based on your needs [$GENERATE] --ModuleName value, --mod value        New go project module name [$MODULENAME] --PullPlugin value, --pp value         Pulls plugin from git repos [$PULLPLUGIN] --RemovePlugin value, --rp value       Removes plugin [$REMOVEPLUGIN] --help, -h                             show help (default: false) --version, -v                          print the version (default: false)
+   --Groups, --groups                     View all groups (default: false) [$GROUPS] --RemoveContainerGroup, --rmcgroup     Remove specific container in the group (default: false) [$REMOVE_CONTAINER_GROUP] --RemoveGroup value, --rmgroup value   Removes the entire group [$REMOVE_GROUP] --MAPPort value, --mp value            Maps port for a specific port provided as the parameter [$MAPPORT] --DomainName value, --dn value         While mapping ports allows to set a domain name to create a mapping in the proxy server [$DOMAINNAME]
+   --Generate value, --gen value          Generates a new copy of P2PRC which can be modified based on your needs [$GENERATE] --ModuleName value, --mod value        New go project module name [$MODULENAME] --PullPlugin value, --pp value         Pulls plugin from git repos [$PULLPLUGIN] --RemovePlugin value, --rp value       Removes plugin [$REMOVEPLUGIN] --AddMetaData value, --amd value       Adds metadata about the current node in the p2p network which is then propagated through the network [$ADDMETADATA]
+   --help, -h                             show help (default: false) --version, -v                          print the version (default: false)